 It’s reputation for teaching is widespread but particularly noteworthy subjects include Economics, Law and Pharmacy.

-Nottingham is a campus university which is situated on three distinct sites and there is a teaching hospital, Queens Medical Centre at Bestwood, 8 miles north of the main campus.
+Nottingham is a campus university which is situated on three distinct sites and there is a teaching hospital, Queens Medical Centre which is located just opposite the main campus.
 The main campus is the University Park Campus which is west of the city centre.
 The 330 acres of parkland at University Park house most of the teaching facilities, the main library and the Student Union and most halls of residence.
 One mile away from University Park is the Jubilee Campus which is home to the Schools of Education, Computer Science and the Nottingham Business School.
 The Sutton Bonnington Campus is 12 miles south of the city centre and houses the School of Bioscience and the School of Veterinary Medicine.
 Other University sites including the Department of Manuscript and administration facilities are based at other locations within the city.
 Travel around the city is easy and the University provides a free and frequent hopper bus between the campus sites.

-University of Nottingham is ranked =147th in the Times Higher Education rankings.
-Nottingham is ranked between 101-150 in the Shanghai Jaio Tong rankings and Nottingham is a member of the Russell Group of universities.
+University of Nottingham is ranked 141st in the Times Higher Education rankings.
+Nottingham is ranked between 101-150th in the Shanghai Jiao Tong rankings and Nottingham is a member of the Russell Group of universities.

-Published figures for international students including those from EU countries indicate 9276 students from 130 countries currently studying at Nottingham.
+Published figures for international students, including those from EU countries, indicate over 9200 students from 130 countries currently studying at Nottingham.
 This represents approximately 28% of all students.

-Nottingham is a large university with 33,369 students in total of which 23,679 are undergraduates, 8,158 are postgraduates and 1532 are following other courses.
+Nottingham is a large university with over 33,300 students in total.
+Recent figures indicate that over 23,600 of students are undergraduates, 8,150 are postgraduates, and around 1,500 are following other courses.

 Lakeside Arts Centre situated at the entrance to the main campus is Nottingham University’s public arts facility.
 It incorporates the DH Lawrence Pavilion which houses a theatre, the Weston Gallery housing the University’s manuscript collection, the Wallner Art Gallery and a series of visual arts and performance spaces.
 The University also owns the Djanogly art gallery, recital hall and theatre.
 Nottingham Students Union supports 190 societies and 79 sports clubs.
 Nottingham itself is a busy and vibrant city with an active cultural scene including two theatres, museums, art galleries and music venues.
 It is also the home of the National Water Sports Centre.

 The University owns a range of catered and self-catered halls of residence.
 Most are located on the main University Park Campus, with 4 nearby on the Jubilee Campus and more further afield on other sites.
-All new undergraduates and all new and returning international students (for 3 years) are guaranteed accommodation in university owned halls of residence subject to fulfilling application criteria.
-Contracts are for 31 weeks in catered halls and for 44 weeks in self-catered halls.
+All new students are guaranteed a room in university owned accommodation for their first year.

-An example price for catered accommodation is £191.74 at Jubilee Campus.
+An example price for catered accommodation is £184.74 at Cripps Hall.

 International undergraduate tuition fee examples - BA or BSc: